tACSChallenge/tacschallenge.github.io/proj_status.markdown

  <span style="color:blue"><b>Contribute</b></span>

 {: style="text-align: justify;"}
 Participation in the tACS challenge is open to single researchers, research groups and labs.
-If you would like to join us, write us an email to [tacschallenge@gmail.com](mailto:tacschallenge@gmail.com)
+If you would like to join us **[complete this form] (https://docs.google.com/forms/d/e/1FAIpQLSfl09vX_z2ynfikETqInRdvYvAekUlJTSuJbqJ1qwbkD73Vpg/viewform?usp=sharing)**

+If you have questions write us an email to [tacschallenge@gmail.com](mailto:tacschallenge@gmail.com)